-I am an advocate of Alive Once Daily Multivitamin Ultra Potency, however current research points to post-menopausal women not requiring high strengths of iron in their multivitamin unless they are suffering from anaemia.
+I am an advocate of Daily Multivitamins One-A-Day, however current research points to post-menopausal women not requiring high strengths of iron in their multivitamin unless they are suffering from anaemia.

 Both too much and too little iron can cause health problems.
 If your body does not have sufficient iron, then the body cannot manufacture sufficient red blood cells required to oxygenate all the tissues in the body.
 When the body has too much iron, it deposits in glands where it should not be, including the liver, heart, pancreas and joints.
 The common symptoms of iron overload include fatigue, joint pain and abdominal pain.

 Prior to the menopause, the recommended daily intake for iron is 18 mg per day.
 After women stop menstruating, the recommended level goes down to 8 mg of iron per day.
-Alive multivitamins contain 15 mg of iron per day and may supply around 10 mg of iron per day after digestion so these would be suitable for both prior to menopause and beyond menopause.
-The exception would be if you have a very good diet rich in iron-rich foods which may include red meat, fish and greens.
-If this is the case then you may wish to take a supplement that provides a much smaller amount of iron, such as Terranova Living Multinutrient Complex.
+Daily Multivitamins One-A-Day contain 8 mg of iron per day so these would be suitable post menopause.

 Some people include omega 3's as part of the regimen for vitamins for the over 60s however strictly speaking they are termed essential fatty acids.
 Fatty fish such as salmon, sardines and mackerel are rich sources of omega-3’s.
 There are numerous studies which indicate that omega 3 supplements can have a positive effect on the heart, joints and the brain.
 One particular study found that those with higher levels of omega 3’s in the bloodstream had a lower risk of unhealthy ageing.